CI Integration

 pre-commit hooks

-pydepgate runs pydepgate scan --single against every staged .py file.
-It defaults to --min-severity high so commits are not blocked by informational findings.
+pydepgate runs pydepgate scan --single against staged .py files.
+It defaults to --min-severity high so commits are not blocked by informational density signals.
 The threshold is tunable via args.

 repos: